roots/docs/bedrock/guides/private-or-commercial-wordpress-plugins-as-composer-dependencies.md

 For the purposes of this document we will focus only on the first option: **private Git repositories**.
 We welcome contributed guides covering these methods or others.

 **Note:** We recommend hosting private and commercial plugins in private Git repositories.
-GitHub [offers private repositories](https://github.com/pricing) at affordable prices and BitBucket includes them in its [limited free plan](https://bitbucket.org/product/pricing).
+GitHub [offers private repositories](https://github.com/pricing) for free and BitBucket includes them in its [limited free plan](https://bitbucket.org/product/pricing).
 The following guide assumes you’re using a GitHub private repository.

 ## Create a private GitHub repository for your plugin